 A non-refundable tax credit is a credit that is applied to your tax liability, but it doesn’t directly increase your refund.
 This means that the ITC will reduce the amount of money you owe the government for the tax year in which you installed the solar system.

-Because your tax liability is decreased, you may receive a larger tax refund because of the ITC if your employer has withheld income throughout the year.
+Because your tax liability is decreased, you may receive a larger tax refund if your employer has withheld income throughout the year.

 However, advertising that claims you'll get a "check from the government" for installing solar is misleading--many customers simply experience a reduced "balance owed" to the federal government.